robrogers3/Laracastle/readme.md

 }
 ```

 Lastly, protected routes that should be verified by email.
-Like:
+Like so:

 ```
 Route::get('home', function () {